vprusso/vprusso.github.io/content/posts/antidist_conjecture.md

 trine_states = [psi_1, psi_2, psi_3]
 ```

-Here are a set of measurements that we can verify which satisfy the antidistinguishability constraints.
+Here are a set of measurements we can verify that satisfy the antidistinguishability constraints.
 We will see a
 method that we can use to obtain these directly later, but for now, let's just assume that we have a process to obtain
 these from a black box.